Key-Value Store¶

 Get Encrypted Container¶

-If you need to store values securely, for example, when the device might be used by others and you don't want your stored configurations to be read by them, you can use an encrypted container.
-Unlike a simple container, an encrypted container will encrypt the key-value pairs you set.
-Others will need a password or other verification to read them correctly.
+If you also need to store values securely – for example, when the device might be used by other people and you do not want your stored configurations to be read by others – you can use an encrypted container.
+Unlike the simple container retrieval, the encrypted container will encrypt the key-value pairs you set, and others will need a password or other verification to read them.

-Our library comes with a built-in FernetCryptor for encryption and decryption.
-You can also implement your own unique encryption algorithm following the FernetCryptor pattern.
-You only need to implement the encrypt and decrypt methods.
+Our library comes with a built-in FernetCryptor encryptor/decryptor.
+You can also implement your own unique encryption algorithm following the FernetCryptor pattern, as long as you implement the encrypt and decrypt methods.

 from lamda.client import FernetCryptor